cse-labs/k8s-quickstart/01-Docker101/README.md

 # you could do this instead
 docker rm -f web

-# only jbox should show
+# only jumpbox should show
 docker ps -a

 ```